rogerbeecham/covid-19-datavis/index.md

 We experiment with two chart idioms for designing to the seven ARs:
 *line* and *ridge contour* charts.

-The line chart requires little explanation.
-Time in days (AR5) is encoded on the horizontal axis – in this case starting from when the first 100 cases was recorded for that geographic order.
-Cumulative counts (AR2) of daily new is encoded along the vertical access.
-The chart can be static and display the full case history (AR6) or designed to animate over the cases data.
+The line chart requires little explanation. **Time in days** (DatR5) is encoded on the horizontal axis – in this case starting from when the first 100 cases was recorded for that geographic order. **Cumulative counts** (DatR2) of daily new is encoded along the vertical access.
+The chart can be static and display the full **case history** (DatR6) or designed to animate over the cases data.
 The *ridge contour* chart attempts to encode loosely the same data properties as the lines.
 Time varies along the horizontal axis and cumulative cases along the vertical.
 Rather than a single line connecting points in temporal order, though, a separate line is drawn for each frame (release of cases data), similar to the ‘lockdown’ annotation in the line chart, but connecting positions on the horizontal and vertical axes to contrive a triangle or ridge shape.
 Case history is therefore encoded more indirectly, via animating over the ‘current’ frame, which is made bold and also through the case ‘milestones’ that persist through the animation.
 The case ‘milestones’ appear at regular intervals – every 5,000 cases in this case.
-Milestones located close together imply a fast rate of change (AR5) and milestones further apart imply a slow rate of change; it is for this reason that we name them contours.
+Milestones located close together imply a fast **rate of change** (DatR5) and milestones further apart imply a slow rate of change; it is for this reason that we name them contours.

 ## Geo-spatial arrangements

-Whilst these designs encode several of the ARs, an obvious omission is AR1 *geography*.
+Whilst these designs encode several of the DatRs, an obvious omission is DatR1 **geography**.
 It is technically possible to arrange the ridges and lines at local authority centroids as in Mathieu Rajerison’s *glyphmaps* of French departments.
 This has the obvious benefit of being highly recognisable, enabling authorities to be easily located and perhaps regional grouping and comparisons to be more accurately and quickly performed.
-Cluttering and occlusion in more densely populated parts of the country and particularly London is inevitable though – and clearly problematic.
+Cluttering and occlusion in more densely populated parts of the country and particularly London is inevitable though – and clearly problematic, violating DesR2 **discernable**.

 <figure>